valora-inc/wallet/docs/syncing-forks.md

 not see `Y commits behind`.

 Once you've merged, you can disable `Allow merge commits` option in the settings so other PRs are only merged using the `Squash and merge` option.
+Turn back on merge queue using `Squash and merge` as the default setting.

 ## Fixing bad merges